AI 101: Understanding the Basics of AI, ML, Data Science, and Generative AI

 To sum up, Artificial Intelligence (AI) involves developing computer systems to imitate human behavior.
 Machine Learning, a subset of AI, uses AI algorithms to predict, classify, or perform tasks aligned with human capabilities.
 Generative AI is a complex ML model trained on extensive datasets, capable of generating synthetic data.

 Whether you're exploring how AI can elevate your business or seeking to optimize existing implementations, we invite you to contact Emerline for tailored insights and solutions.
 Emerline has a team of 30 AI experts who deeply understand how AI works.
-Our impressive portfolio includes successful cases, particularly in AI for mobiles.
+Our impressive portfolio includes successful cases, particularly in mobile AI solutions development.
 We are ready to help your business maximize the potential of AI, ensuring that you get the most out of this transformative technology.

 Recommended for you